Citizen Action Weekly: Friday, March 19th

 You can learn more about Nate, or contact the campaign here.
 This is the best way to find volunteer opportunities as well.

-Citizen Action of Wisconsin has endorsed Chrysa Ostenso for Ladysmith School Board
+Chrysa Ostenso for Ladysmith School Board

 Chrysa is seeking re-election to the Ladysmith School Board.
 She is a founding member of the Citizen Action of WI North Central Organizing Co-op and has served on their Steering Committee for 4 years!
 She lives in one of the more rural communities and counties within our Co-op region.
 She and her husband run a business in Ladysmith, and do great work in their community.
 Chrysa cares deeply about our public schools and working to make them a great place for kids to learn and for professionals to work.
 You can learn more about Chrysa here, and reach out to her personally to see about how you could help with the campaign.

 Michael Beradsley for Oshkosh City Council:

 This year, Wisconsin has a chance to pass BadgerCare expansion with a public option, make prescription drugs more affordable, support caregivers, invest in small businesses, and guarantee that every family can get access to quality, affordable child care.
 But we need you to help make that happen!